News

 Drug Trafficking Can Support Terrorist Activity, but Not in Ways Most Believe

-does help facilitate terrorist activity, but it is more often linked to local militant groups instead of well-known international terrorist organizations, according to a new study that includes a University of Kansas political science researcher.
-"Although there is a relationship between drug trafficking and terrorism, the drug trade is not...
+Drug trafficking does help facilitate terrorist activity, but it is more often linked to local militant groups instead of well-known international terrorist organizations, according to a new study that includes a University of Kansas political science researcher.
+"Although there is a relationship between drug trafficking and terrorism, the drug trade...

 Tue, 11/14/2017